Sample Terms and Conditions Template and Examples

 Are Terms and Conditions Required by Law?

-No. You aren’t legally required to have a terms and conditions agreement on your website.
-However, having terms and conditions is a good practice as it sets the “house” rules for everybody and creates a safer environment.
-This is especially important in some western countries where frivolous lawsuits are somewhat of a norm.
+The short answer is no. You aren’t legally required to have a terms and conditions agreement on your website.
+However, having terms and conditions is a good practice as it sets the house rules for everybody and creates a safer environment for both – yourself and your customers.

 The bottom line, if you want your online business to thrive and be legally protected, this agreement will go a long way and may come in very handy when you least expect it.
+This is especially important in some Western countries where frivolous lawsuits are somewhat of a norm.

-While they are not legally required, terms and conditions set the stage for any successful business relationship.
+Again, while they are not legally required, terms and conditions set the stage for any successful business relationship.
 By making it clear and putting these guidelines in writing, business owners can avoid misunderstandings with their customers.

 It also allows you to decide what you consider acceptable and which type of conduct could lead you to terminate a relationship with a user.